testcase/mlmat/README.md

 This package is using the [min-devkit](https://github.com/Cycling74/min-devkit) however there are a couple fixes in the local version related to issue #189 #168 #184 #183

-Building the objects requires having both [mlpack 3.4.2](https://www.mlpack.org/getstarted.html) and armadillo headers/libraries installed in some typical location.
-Eventually libraries will go in the package just need to look at how to do @loader_path stuff with cmake.
-The cmake files for each project should look for these in normal system places as well as /usr/local/ - where the default installation is.
-I built mlpack from source and believe grabbed aramadillo from [homebrew] (https://brew.sh)

 ## Structure